-2.10 Eligibility
+2.11.
+Eligibility

 The principal investigator (and any co-investigators) on a research grant must be based in, or be an independent researcher (i.e., professor, associate professor, assistant professor, and professor emeritus) with a Canadian university or affiliated institution (i.e., Teaching hospital).
+People with lived experience of dementia are eligible to serve as co-investigators on a grant application but are not permitted to apply as a principal investigator.
 A researcher based outside of Canada would be eligible as a co-investigator only if his/her participation in the project occurred entirely in a Canadian university or affiliated institution.
 These conditions apply also to doctoral and postdoctoral supervisors.

-2.11 Co-Investigators and Collaborators
+2.12.
+Co-Investigators and Collaborators